If you’re active on social media but new to homeschooling, you may wonder how much to share about your journey with family and friends.

 Other no-nos from area homeschoolers include bragging or comparing your child’s education to others.

-A homeschool mom who is also a teacher says, “I work very hard to make it clear that homeschool is right for us, that each family needs to do what is right for them, so I’m not bashing or implying we are better.”
+A homeschool mom who is also a schoolteacher says, “I work very hard to make it clear that homeschool is right for us, that each family needs to do what is right for them, so I’m not bashing or implying we are better.”

 Instead, one mom advises, keep things real but also positive.